rhobs/handbook/content/Proposals/Accepted/202106-handbook.md

 Goals and use cases for the solution as proposed in [How](#how):

-* Single source of truth for Observability Group Team docs.
+* Single source of truth for Monitoring Group Team docs like processes, overviews, runbooks, links for internal content.
 * Have a consistent documentation format that is readable and understandable.
 * Searchable and easily discoverable.
 * Process of adding documents should be easy and consistent.
 * Automation and normal review process should be in place to ensure high quality (e.g. link checking).
 * Allow public collaboration on processes and other docs.

+> NOTE: We would love to host Logging and Tracing Teams if they choose to follow our process, but we don't want to enforce it.
+We are happy to extend this handbook from Monitoring Group handbook to Observability Group, but it has to grow organically (if Logging, Tracing team will see the value joining us here).

 ### Audience

 The currently planned audience for proposed documentation content is following (in importance order):

-1. Observability Group Team Members (Monitoring Scrum Teams, optionally Logging and Tracing if they choose to follow our process).
+1. Monitoring Group Team Members.
 2. External Teams at Red Hat.
 3. Teams outside Red Hat, contributors to our projects, potential future hires, people interested in best practices, team processes etc.

 ## Non-Goals

 * Support other formats than `Markdown` e.g. Asciidoc.
+* Replace official project or product documentation.
 * Precise design proposal process (it will come in a separate proposal).
 * Sharing Team Statuses, we use JIRA and GH issues for that.